janv93/promptchain/README.md

 A feedback loop that implements chain of thought, summarization and eventually reflection.
 Currently extremely expensive (sometimes more than 10$ per run), but expense is necessary for best results.
 Waiting for API cost to decrease and speed to increase.
 Eventually will use streams instead of single call.

 ### Autocoder
 Idea is to autonomously get a feature or bugfix implemented.
-Already possible at very high cost (more calls to reduce probabilistic errors).
-Main difficulty will be writing generated code back to its corresponding file.
-Also files in repository should not be longer than 7500 tokens (GPT-4 token limit) because code should never be summarized.
-Except for that there should be no bigger challenges.
-Waiting for API cost to decrease.
+WIP.
+Currently using 16k GPT-3.5 model which is not good enough for most features, the longer the context the more confused it gets.
+Waiting for GPT-4 32k later this year.

 ## Other ideas